pinnaculum/galacteek/galacteek/docs/manual/en/clipboard.rst

 From the application's toolbar you can access the clipboard manager button.
 It records the computer's clipboard activity and keeps an history of all the IPFS multihashes/paths that have been stored in it since the application was started.

 It supports **drag and drop**, so drag-and-dropping a link to an IPFS object on the clipboard manager button will register this object in the history.

+It is also possible to drag and drop local files and directories (URLs with the file:// prefix) to the clipboard manager (from the browser, file manager, or from another application).
+For files, their size has to be inferior to 64Mb.
+There is no size limit for directories, so use with care.

 Whenever the clipboard contains a new valid reference to an IPFS object, the clipboard tracker gathers information about this object (performing an object stat and determining its MIME type) and puts it on top of the clipboard stack, making it the current item.

-The current clipboard item in the stack is represented beside the clipboard manager button.
+The current clipboard item in the stack is represented next to the clipboard manager button.
 If available, an icon matching the discovered MIME type of the IPFS object is set on the clipboard item button.
 Clicking on the clipboard item button opens up a menu listing the different possible actions for this